 Wells was developing a "feeling of solidarity" with many of the filmmakers emerging in this period, including Gregor Nicholas and Shereen Maloney.
 Each would make contributions to groundbreaking anthology series About Face (1985), which came about partly due to Wells' campaigning.
 With other independent filmmakers, he'd formed the New Film Group, feeling that short films were as valid — perhaps more so — than feature films.
 The NFG pressured the powers that be to devote more funding to shorts.

-Wells main contribution to About Face was Jewel's Darl, a man's account of his relationship with a transsexual.
-Nominated for four NZ Television Awards including best One-Off Drama, it launched a number of careers — including that of future politician Georgina Beyer, who starred as transsexual Jewel.
+Wells main contribution to About Face was Jewel's Darl, a man's account of his relationship with a transgender person.
+Nominated for four NZ Television Awards including best One-Off Drama, it launched a number of careers — including that of future politician Georgina Beyer, who starred as Jewel.
 Years later Wells would co-direct Georgie Girl — an award-winning documentary about Beyer — with Annie Goldson.
 Wells also wrote coming of age episode My First Suit, for director Stewart Main.
 Both episodes were intended to break a drought on local gay characters.
 But it almost wasn't to be: as Wells detailed in this video interview, Jewel's Darl's screening was delayed for many months because a TVNZ executive felt it unacceptable to portray a transgender character who wasn't a figure of fun.

 The following year, Wells and Main caught the zeitgeist with their teleplay A Death In The Family, based on the loss of a friend to AIDS.
 In the year that the homosexual law reform bill was working its way into law amid hysteria about AIDS, it was a hot button topic.
 The film was hailed locally, and screened around the world.